sinnwerkstatt/runrestic/README.md

 The Ubuntu 24.04 based container uses Python 3.12 as system version and includes minimal Python 3.8 to 3.11 versions for creating virtual environments in any of those versions.

-It is possible to switch the Python version used by `poetry` with the command `poetry use <version>`, see [poetry managing environments](https://python-poetry.org/docs/managing-environments/) for more details.
+It is possible to switch the Python version used by `poetry` with the command `poetry env use <version>`, see [poetry managing environments](https://python-poetry.org/docs/managing-environments/) for more details.

 # Thanks